 Do I have to pay for the information?

-A non-refundable search fee applies for each report.
+Yes.
+A non-refundable application fee applies for each insurance report provided.

 Is the information related to matters before the court?

 Are you seeking information relating to a coronial matter?

 If the information you require relates to a deceased person/s whose death was investigated by the State Coroner, please contact the Coroner's Office before completing this application, on telephone no. (02) 8584 7777, or visit the State Coroner http://www.coroners.justice.nsw.gov.au (as information in relation to Coronial matters can only be released by the Coroner’s office).

 The full list of public interest considerations against disclosure can be found within the GIPA Act, PART 2, DIVISION 2, SECTION 14.
 Some of the most common public interest considerations against disclosure of information are listed below.
 Where the information would:

 - contravene an information protection principle under the Privacy and Personal Information Protection Act 1998 or a Health Privacy Principle under the Health Records and Information Privacy Act 2002,

 - prejudice any court proceedings by revealing matter prepared for the purposes of or in relation to current or future proceedings,

 - prejudice the fair trial of any person, the impartial adjudication of any case or a person’s right to procedural fairness,